radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Instead, these should be separate input fields in order to prevent accidental reuse of an existing shared secret when switching to (D)TLS-PSK.

 When upgrading from RADIUS/UDP to RadSec, there may be a period of time, where the connection between client and server is configured for both transport profiles.
-If the old RADIUS/UDP configuration is left configured, but not used in normal operation, e.g. due to a fail-over configuration that prefers RadSec, an attacker could disrupt the RadSec communication and force a downgrade to RADIUS/UDP.
+If the old RADIUS/UDP configuration is left configured, but not used in normal operation, e.g., due to a fail-over configuration that prefers RadSec, an attacker could disrupt the RadSec communication and force a downgrade to RADIUS/UDP.
 To prevent this it is RECOMMENDED that, when the migration to RadSec is completed, the RADIUS/UDP configuration is removed.
 RadSec clients MUST NOT fall back to RADIUS/UDP if the RadSec communication fails, unless explicitly configured this way.